Landscape-CV/PyTLidar/paper/paper.md

 ![Tree QSM data display \label{fig:pc1}](figs/fig3.jpg){ width=80% }

-Both treeqsm.py and teeqsm_batch.py may be run directly from the command line, detailed instructions are included in the documentation.
+Both treeqsm.py and treeqsm_batch.py may be run directly from the command line.
 This allows users to integrate the same functionality provided in the GUI into their own scripts with ease, whether those scripts are in python or not.
-Python users can install and use the package to get the full functionality by importing treeqsm.
+Python users can use the package directly and get the full functionality by importing treeqsm.

 [#add_benchmark_comparison]